PaulAndreRada/craneo/NOTES.md

   //-change the name of the abilities to a responseList
   //-add a response for a command not found
-  -create a mergeObject helper for the state
+  //-create a mergeObject helper for the state
+  //-add the mergeObject function to the setState function

   -create and Aux object to pass stuff (like sockets to the response) -create an option to change context mid conversation -response list should bubble up a response object and responseList ???? <--- try doing a whole note function before this